Big Data Analytics in BFSI Market Size | Share | Forecast |Industry Growth by 2027

 Increasing focus on improving customer services and growing demand for early fraud detection in the BFSI sector is driving big data analytics in BFSI market growth.

-Vancouver, BC -- (SBWIRE) -- 04/21/2021 -- The latest study, titled "Global Big Data Analytics in BFSI Market", published by Emergen Research, entails a thorough review of the present and future market trends in this specific business vertical.
+Vancouver, BC -- (SBWIRE) -- 04/15/2021 -- The global big data analytics in BFSI market size is expected to reach USD 86.68 Billion in 2027 and register a steady CAGR over the forecast period, according to latest analysis by Emergen Research.
 Increasing focus to improve customer lifecycle in the BFSI industry, growing demand for early fraud detection in the BFSI industry, rising data volume generated by the capital market due to trading and transactions is resulting in high demand for big data analytics solutions.
 These factors are expected to continue to boost growth of the global big data analytics in BFSI market over the forecast period.

 Increasing adoption of descriptive analytics across insurance companies to extract business information in order to boost business growth while facilitating better service to customers is a key factor expected to drive revenue growth of the descriptive analytics segment during the forecast period.